Manual Testing Interview Questions

 The entire process is done using a tool called defect tracking tools and I am familiar with HP’s quality center , IBM’s clear quest.
 This is a must manual testing interview questions.

-1.2 What are bug tracking tools?
+1.2 What is bug tracking tools?

 Bug tracking and defect tracking are same so please refer to the above answer for this question.
-Bug tracking is kind of very old terminology and in real time no one use that term.
-Every one refer as defect.

 1.3 What are the deliverable for a manual tester?

-This is very important manual testing interview questions as at the end of the day we need to know what to deliver to test lead or manager? so below are the some important deliverable.
+This is very important manual testing interview questions as at the end of the day we need to know what to deliver to test lead or manager? so below are the some important deliverables.

-• Test plan(mostly by leads),
+Testcase template, Test plan(mostly by leads), Defect documentation, Status of testing,

 2. What is the Waterfall Model?